Skip to main content

 Verify metrics collection

-# Check JMX Scraper logs for successful connection
+# Check the JMX Scraper logs for a successful JMX connection

 # Check Collector logs for Tomcat metrics